mnesleha/Shopwise/docs/testing/Quality Discovery.md

 - No idempotency or retry mechanism is implemented.
 - Only one payment per order is allowed.
 - Payment lifecycle is minimal and not extensible.

+### Products Domain

+- Products are exposed as read-only resources.
+- Only active and in-stock products are visible via API.
+- Product availability filtering is enforced at query level.
+- Stock quantity is informational and does not imply reservation.

+### Categories Domain

+- Categories are hierarchical with a fixed two-level structure.
+- Only parent categories are exposed as top-level resources.
+- Child categories are embedded and read-only.
+- Category tree depth is enforced by model validation.